Abibubble/lucky-irishman/README.md

 ---
 ## Design
 ### Color Scheme
-* The colors used were shades of green, to link with the St. Patrick's Day theme.
+* The colors used were shades of green, yellow and black, to link with the St. Patrick's Day theme.

 ### Typography
-* WHAT FONT AND WHY
+* The font 'Architect's Daughter' was used, as it's a relaxed font, which links with the theme of drinking.
+* The font was imported from Google Fonts, so it should function at all times that Google is functioning.

 ### Imagery
 * WHAT IMAGES ARE USED AND WHY